golemfactory/golem-rd/Lottery-driven-verification.md

     - on large scale this requires an army of P\* Sybil identities, with effective anti-sybil protection it would be hard to pull off
     - those winning-tickets were also a correctness guarantee.
 If R deals winning-tickets to himself, he loses assurance.
 Argument applies only if "R _must_ verify _only_ winning-tickets"
     - mitigation1: 2-tiered lottery, Requestor knows only tier-1 (verified tasks).
 From within tier-1 tickets, paying tickets are drawn without R's knowledge
-    - mitigation2: winning-tickets become known to R & verification starts after all (50%?
+    - mitigation2: winning-tickets become known to R and verification starts after all (50%?
 75%?) tasks are completed, after the laggards had been dropped